Best Savings Accounts Poland 2026: Nest Bank 8%, mBank 7% (Full Ranking)

 Access Instant

-English app ⚠️ Partial (iPKO web has English, app is Polish-only)
+English app Partial (iPKO web has English, mobile app is Polish-only)

-Online opening for foreigners ⚠️ Branch visit may be required
+Online opening for foreigners Branch visit often required

-Watch out for: PKO's digital experience is less polished than mBank or ING.
-The mobile app doesn't have full English support, and foreigners may need to visit a branch to open an account.
+Watch out for: The digital experience trails mBank and ING.
+Non-Polish speakers should expect friction — the mobile app doesn't have full English support, and many foreigners need a branch visit to open.

 4. Revolut — Savings Vaults